February 10, 2026 (5mo ago)

 }

-Temps runs the build within the directory context you specified.
-The monorepo workspace configuration ensures dependencies like packages/shared are resolved correctly.
+Temps runs the build within the directory you specified.
+The workspace configuration ensures packages/shared is resolved correctly.

 pnpm workspaces work natively: